fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Again, the derivative contains $z$ explicitly, and you cannot express it purely in terms of $h$.
 To compute $\frac{\partial h}{\partial z}$, you need both $z$ and $\sigma(z)$, which means storing the original $z$ value.

-In practice, frameworks often store both pre-activation values (like $z$) and post-activation values (like $h$) to support all activation functions efficiently.
-This ensures that backpropagation can compute gradients correctly regardless of which activation function is used, even if it means storing slightly more memory than the theoretical minimum for some functions.
+In practice, frameworks like PyTorch store whatever intermediate values are needed to compute gradients during backpropagation.
+For activation functions whose derivatives can be expressed in terms of their outputs (like sigmoid), the framework may only store the post-activation values.
+For functions whose derivatives require the input (like GELU or Swish), the framework stores the pre-activation values.
+The autograd system automatically determines what needs to be saved based on the operations in the computation graph, ensuring gradients can be computed correctly while minimizing memory usage where possible.

 During the forward pass, you compute and store all layer activation outputs (we call these "activations" for short).
 During backpropagation, you compute gradients layer by layer from the last layer backward.
 For each layer, you need its activation outputs to compute gradients.
-Once you've computed a layer's gradient and updated its parameters, you can free that layer's activation outputs - they're no longer needed.
+Once you've computed a layer's gradient and updated its parameters, you can free that layer's activation outputs—they're no longer needed.
 However, during the backward pass, there's overlap: while computing gradients for one layer, you still have activation outputs from earlier layers in memory.
-The peak memory occurs when you have both activations (activation outputs from forward pass) and gradients (from backward pass) simultaneously.
+The peak memory occurs when you have both activations (from forward pass) and gradients (from backward pass) simultaneously.

-In practice, activations (activation outputs) and gradients do overlap in memory during backpropagation.
-The activation memory scales with batch size and sequence length - larger batches or longer sequences mean more activation outputs to store.
+The activation memory scales with batch size and sequence length—larger batches or longer sequences mean more activation outputs to store.
 Techniques like gradient checkpointing trade compute for memory by recomputing activations instead of storing them all.

 **Training Stage**